Miguel Rodriguez (actor): Other works and retirement

 Rodriguez was also known for having appeared with Snooky Serna in the 1984 film Experience in which he played the character who protected Snooky from a person stalking her.
 (Note: The said film was directed by Lino Brocka, and written for the screen by another pillar of Philippine film, journalism, and literature, Pete Lacaba.)

 Notably, he starred as the Filipino-Spanish Ilustrado, Alfonsito, in the 1985 award-winning and daring period film Virgin Forest directed by the celebrated and multi-awarded Filipino filmmaker, Peque Gallaga, and which musical score was provided by another film icon, Jaime Fabregas.

 On June 26, 1986, Rodriguez and Edu Manzano hosted Bb.
 Pilipinas 1986 Grand Coronation Night, held at the Araneta Coliseum.
 Ms. Chiqui Hollman-Yulo anchored the event.
 Seven years later, Miguel and Peque will have worked again in the movie, Adventures of Gary Leon and Kuting.

 He eventually became an action film star, appearing in Bir Mammud: Alyas Boy Muslim (1989), Hindi Kita Iiwanang Buhay: Kapitan Paile (1990) and Hanggang Kailan Ka Papatay (1990).

 He retired from acting in 1996 after the release of Huwag Mong Isuko ang Laban, the last film he worked on in 1995.

 Personal life and death

-He married popular fashion stylist and socialite Irene Salud on March 14, 1987, at the St. Pancratius Chapel, Paco Park, Manila.
+He married popular fashion stylist and socialite Irene Salud on March 14, 1987, at the Saint Pancratius Chapel, Paco Park, Manila.
 Actor Fernando Poe Jr. and Lily Monteverde of Regal Films were among their principal sponsors.
+He had two children: model Sam Rodriguez and a son.

-On February 14, 1997, Rodriguez was found dead by a household help at his home in BF Homes International, Las Piñas.
-He died from pancreatitis at the age of 34.
+On February 14, 1997, Rodriguez was found dead by household help at his home in BF Homes International, Las Piñas.
+He had died from pancreatitis at the age of 34.